kareemolamide024-cmyk/Mujib/README.md

 # Mujib
-I want to use this project for people to be using it it using it
+I want to use this project for people to be using it to be chatting each other